andysmith26/groupwheel/docs/domain_model.md

 The payload is typically a `StudentPreference` value object with the following shape:

 - `studentId: string` — identifier for the student who expressed the preference
-- `likeStudentIds: string[]` — ordered list of classmates they would like to be grouped with
-- `avoidStudentIds: string[]` — unordered set of classmates they would prefer to avoid
+- `avoidStudentIds: string[]` — unordered set of classmates they would prefer to avoid (for future constraint support)
 - `likeGroupIds: string[]` — ranked list of group IDs they would like to join
 - `avoidGroupIds: string[]` — set of group IDs they would rather not join
 - `meta?: Record<string, string | number | boolean | null | undefined>` — optional flags for extra signals (e.g., `preferredGroupSize`)